graphile/graphile.github.io/src/pages/postgraphile/extending-raw.md

 ---
 layout: page
 path: /postgraphile/extending-raw/
-title: GraphQL Schema Plugins - Raw
+title: Schema Plugins - Graphile Engine
 ---

-## GraphQL Schema Plugins - Raw
+## Schema Plugins - Graphile Engine

 The PostGraphile GraphQL schema is constructed out of a number of Graphile Engine plugins.
 The core PG-related plugins can be found here: